 Rowe’s Produce Farm

 Over the years we picked strawberries at Rowe’s many times.
 I recommend a weekday if it works for your schedule.
 The one time we went on a weekend, there were very long lines to check out.
-Their 2019 season will start on Friday, June 14.
+Their 2019 season will start on Friday, June 14 and end on Thursday, July 4.
 In early season picking be sure to check their Facebook page for updates.
 If the crowds pick faster than the berries ripen, they may have to pause for an afternoon or even a day or two.

 Visit Rowe’s Produce Farm at 10570 Martz Rd, Ypsilanti.
 We typically take I-94 East of Ann Arbor to the Rawsonville Rd exit and head south to Martz Rd.

 The regular hours at Rowe’s Produce Farm are 7a-8p daily (last field entry at 7:30p).
 However, strawberries are often limited in early days and at the end of the season.
 When berries are in short supply, they may close early or take a few days off to let the berries ripen.
 I suggest calling (or checking their Facebook status) to see if they still have strawberries available for the day.

 For 2019, strawberries are $2.39/lb.
 Boxes for picking are provided free of charge when you check in at the barn to find out which fields are currently available for picking.

 We have picked strawberries at Rowe’s several times through the years and my daughter loves helping to pick the berries.
 In Kindergarten my daughter stated that “Strawberry picking is almost as much fun as recess” – my Facebook memory feed reminds me of it every year.

 Rowe’s usually has ingredients necessary for cooking with strawberries – pectin, glaze for pies, etc.